bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 If the structural images included in the dataset were defaced (to protect identity of participants) one CAN provide the binary mask that was used to remove facial features in the form of `_defacemask` files.
-In such cases the OPTIONAL `mod-<label>` key/value pair corresponds to modality label for eg: T1w, inplaneT1, referenced by a defacemask image.
-E.g., `sub-01_mod-T1w_defacemask.nii.gz`.
+In such cases the OPTIONAL `mod-<label>` key/value pair corresponds to the modality (as stored in the `suffix`) of the acquisition eg: T1w, inplaneT1, referenced by a defacemask image.
+E.g., `sub-01_mod-T1w_defacemask.nii.gz` where `T1w` is the scan suffix which becomes the value for the `mod-` entity.

 Some meta information about the acquisition MAY be provided in an additional JSON file.
 See [Common metadata fields](#common-metadata-fields) for a